Namadgi/biometry-web-sdk/README.md

 - All default elements and messages are functional out-of-the-box.
 - Replace slots if you want to customize the UI or functionality.
 - Call giveConsent() before using any biometric methods to ensure compliance with data processing requirements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## More Information
-For more detailed information on Biometry’s API endpoints, parameters, and responses, visit the official [Biometry API Documentation](https://developer.biometrysolutions.com/overview/).
-If you have questions or need help, please reach out to our support team or create a GitHub issue.

-- **UI Components:**
-  - `<biometry-enrollment ...>` (face enrollment)
-  - `<process-video ...>` (video enrollment)
-With these **direct SDK methods**, **UI components**, and advanced **best practices** (faceEnroll + faceMatch flows, reuse of video, error handling), you can build robust, privacy-conscious biometric solutions on your web application.

-### ID Document Scan Component
+### Doc Auth Component
-The **ID Document Scan** component allows users to scan and upload an ID document using their camera.
+The **Doc Auth** component allows users to scan and upload an ID document using their camera.
 It is designed to be simple, secure, and easy to integrate into your application.

 #### Description
 This component provides a rectangular scanning area using the user's camera, a button to capture the document, and uploads a high-quality JPEG image to your backend endpoint.
 The backend should process the image using the Biometry SDK and your API key (never expose your API key to the client).